Cookies on the Healthspan site

-You might think you drink enough but a University of Barcelona study found that being as little as just two per cent dehydrated - which probably won't even register as making you feel thirsty - makes concentrating and functioning harder.

-As we age our ability to detect thirst also diminishes.
+You might think you drink enough but a University of Barcelona study found that being as little as just two per cent dehydrated - which probably won't even register as making you feel thirsty - makes concentrating and functioning harder.2 As we age our ability to detect thirst also diminishes.

 The European Food Safety Authority recommends 2.5 litres a day for men and two litres for women daily.
 It suggests 70-80 per cent of this should come from drinks (carrying a water bottle around with you can help make it easier to monitor your fluid intake) and 20-30 per cent from food.

 Experts suggest we ideally get between seven and nine hours but regularly dipping below six eats into the REM (rapid eye movement) phase of sleep making it harder to take in new information and making even simple tasks a struggle.

-The latest research suggests prebiotic fibre (like artichokes or an artichoke supplement) could help you to an improved night's sleep, as can soaking in a muscle-relaxing magnesium bath.
+The latest research suggests prebiotic fibre (like artichokes or an artichoke supplement) could help you to an improved night's sleep,5 as can soaking in a muscle-relaxing magnesium bath.